War-Brokers/War-Brokers/CONTRIBUTING.md

 ## Welcome!

-Hello, and thank <u>you 🫵</u> for taking your precious time to contribute to War Brokers Projects!
+Hi!
+Thank you for taking your precious time to contribute to War Brokers Projects!
 We hope you have a pleasant experience working with us <3

 ## How is the project organized?

-The War Brokers Projects monorepo is managed by the following:
+The War Brokers Projects monorepo is managed using the following technologies:

 - [turborepo](https://turbo.build/repo)
   - used to orchestrate everything